MahmoudAtef999/PythonUniversalSpeech/readme.md

 ## Overview:

-The UniversalSpeech library is a Python interface for interacting with the UniversalSpeech DLL, providing convenient functionality for speech synthesis and braille display.
+The PythonUniversalSpeech library is a Python interface for interacting with the UniversalSpeech DLL, providing convenient functionality for speech synthesis and braille display.
 This library is compatible with both 32-bit and 64-bit versions of Python.

 UniversalSpeech aims to streamline and simplify access to speech within applications.
 It accomplishes this by providing a unified interface that allows speech to be achieved through various means, including active screen readers, direct synthesis, or native/OS speech engines.
 The library dynamically adapts based on what is available and supported, offering a cohesive and versatile solution for speech-related functionalities.

-UniversalSpeech is built upon the UniversalSpeech DLL, initially developed by [qtnc](https://github.com/qtnc).
+PythonUniversalSpeech is built upon the UniversalSpeech, initially developed by [qtnc](https://github.com/qtnc).
 To learn more about the project and its details, you can visit the [UniversalSpeech GitHub repository](https://github.com/qtnc/UniversalSpeech).

 ## Supported engines: